SC-SGS/PLSSVM/README.md

 **Note:** the stdpar tests may fail if executed in parallel via `ctest -j $(nproc)`.

+**Note:** our tests do not support the execution with more than one MPI process launched via `mpirun`.

 ### Generating Test Coverage Results

 To enable the generation of test coverage reports using `locv` the library must be compiled using the custom `Coverage` `CMAKE_BUILD_TYPE`.